rcverse/Another-Noun-Phrase-Extractor/README.md

     - `test_feature_cli.py`: Tests the CLI commands (`extract`, `setup`, `clean`) by invoking the CLI entry point, mocking external actions (like actual downloads or file writes where necessary), and asserting expected outcomes or mock calls.
     - `test_feature_extractor.py`: Tests the `ANPEExtractor` API by creating instances and calling `extract` or `export` with various configurations on sample texts, asserting the correctness of the output structure and content.

-#### Adding New Tests

-When contributing to ANPE, please add tests for your changes:
-- For new or modified functions within a single module, add unit tests to the corresponding file in `tests/unit/`.
-- For changes affecting CLI behavior or interactions between CLI components, add or modify tests in `tests/integration/test_cli.py` or `tests/feature/test_feature_cli.py`.
-- For changes affecting the core extraction logic or API behavior, add or modify tests in `tests/feature/test_feature_extractor.py`.

-Use `pytest` fixtures (`conftest.py`) for shared setup and mocking (`unittest.mock`) where appropriate to isolate tests.

 ## **Troubleshooting**
 If you encounter issues with model setup, cleanup, or extraction:

 1.  **Check the Basics**: Ensure you have an active internet connection (for downloading models) and sufficient disk space (models can be large).
-2.  **Run with Detailed Logging**: Execute the command (e.g., `anpe setup` or `anpe extract`) with debug logging enabled.
+2.  **Run with Detailed Logging**: Execute the command (e.g., `anpe setup` or `anpe extract`) with debug logging enabled using CLI arguments.
 Use `--log-dir` to save logs to a file for easier review:
     ```bash
+    anpe extract "Some text" --log-level DEBUG --log-dir ./logs
+    # or for setup:
     anpe setup --log-level DEBUG --log-dir ./logs
-    # or
-    anpe extract "Some text" --log-level DEBUG --log-dir ./logs
     ```
     Carefully examine the console output and the generated log file in the `logs` directory for specific error messages from ANPE, spaCy, or Benepar.
 3.  **Check File Permissions**: ANPE needs write access to install models.
 Ensure your user has permission to write to: